 - To advocate for changes that will provide the opportunity for a lifestyle free of domestic violence for all people.

-Started by a concerned group of community members in 1976, Harmony House has been providing shelter and support services to domestic violence survivors ever since and to date has impacted the lives of over 17,067 women, men and children have been served to date.
+Started by a concerned group of community members in 1976, Harmony House has been providing shelter and support services to domestic violence survivors ever since and has impacted the lives of over 17,067 women, men and children who have been served to date.

 The center began as a grassroots all-volunteer organization with the first survivors being sheltered in volunteers’ homes and area hotels, then in rented shelter homes.